wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 });
 ```

-So now in a second terminal window, separate from our ngrok server, we just need to fire up our Express Server:
+So now in a second terminal window, separate from our ngrok server, we need to fire up our Express Server:

 ```javascript
 $ node index.js